About Matt Brown

 1958: Born in Boston, Mass.

 I graduated from college in 1981 hoping to work with my hands.
-By 1986 I was in full gear, running my own building contracting business doing new house construction, renovations and additions, post and beam barns.
+By 1986 I was running my own building contracting business doing new house construction, renovations and additions, post and beam barns.
 In 1987 I built a three-story shop where I completed kitchens and other cabinetry.
-This is the building where I now make my woodblock prints.
+This is the building where I now make, with help, my woodblock prints.

-My printmaking career owes much to those years of carpentry.
-Learning to work with wood, to line things up and judge by eye, to draw up plans and build them into 3 dimensions: this was my printmaking apprenticeship.
-My materials are now pigments, carved woodblocks, and paper; my pursuit is with line, shape and color, but it feels I am still building things, following a process of visualizing, analyzing the thing into parts, and putting hand to tool to build, step-by-step.
+My printmaking career owes much to the earlier years of carpentry.
+Learning to work with wood, to line things up and judge by eye, to draw up plans and build ideas into 3 dimensions: this was my printmaking apprenticeship.
+My materials are now pigments, carved woodblocks, and paper; my pursuit is with line, shape and color, but it feels I am still building things, following a process of visualizing, analyzing things into parts, and putting hand to tool to build, step-by-step.

-My workspace for framing, shipping prints, and teaching classes is now in a space in downtown Lyme, an art gallery I own and operate called Matt Brown Fine Art, (1 Main St. Lyme, NH).
-This gallery is in the former space of the Long River Studios, a local arts and crafts co-operative that had featured locally hand-made work since the early 1990's.
+My workspace for framing and shipping prints is a space in downtown Lyme, an art gallery I own and operate called Matt Brown Fine Art, (1 Main St. Lyme, NH).
+This gallery is in the former space of the Long River Studios, an arts and crafts co-operative started in the early 1990's that featured locally hand-made work.
 Specializing in fine art, craft and books made by residents of Lyme, NH and Thetford, VT, past and present, in this gallery we also show and sell kabuki actor prints (yakusha-e) by Japan's most successful (in his lifetime) and prolific artist: Utagawa Kunisada, aka Toyokuni III (1789 - 1865).

 Matt at SunapeeSunapee Fair, August, 2013